gabito1451/Feminini/README.md

 # 🛍️ Feminini — Web3 eCommerce Powered by Stellar

-**Feminini** is a decentralized eCommerce platform built on the **Stellar network**.
-It enables blockchain-native payments, automated order handling, and tokenized loyalty rewards through **Soroban smart contracts**.
+**Feminini** is a decentralized eCommerce platform built on the **Starknet network**.
+It enables blockchain-native payments, automated order handling, and tokenized loyalty rewards through **Cairo smart contracts**.

 Designed to empower modern merchants and conscious consumers with fast, secure, and transparent transactions.